Leejames2305/Python_CGPA_Calculator/README.md

 # CGPA Calculator
-This isn't designed for general public usage.
+This isn't designed to be used by general public.

 Please stay away from this.